-Updated to include official statistics from the ONS for December 2017 on days lost to labour disputes and the number of stoppages.
-The next ONS release date is 21 March 2018.
+Updated to include official statistics from the ONS for April 2018 on days lost to labour disputes and the number of stoppages.
+The next ONS release date is 17 July 2018.

 HR and legal information and guidance relating to trade unions and trade union recognition.